Women walking the Dorset landscape

 10.00am - 3.30pm

-Starting at the head of the Cerne Valley with a good stride along the Wessex Ridgeway, this walk encounters the lives of diverse and special Dorset.
+Starting at the head of the Cerne Valley with a good stride along the Wessex Ridgeway, this walk encounters the lives of diverse and special Dorset women.
 If you’ve read Thomas Hardy’s The Return of the Native, you’ll be familiar with Diggory Venn the ‘reddle man’, who travelled Dorset selling red ochre (reddle) to mark sheep.
 We’ll explore the path of Mary Ann Bull, a real reddle woman who visited local farms selling ochre.
 We will also meet a sculptor, a farmer, and a musician who died tragically young - all women whose stories are uncovered as we walk this walk landscape of women in history and modern memory.

-The Valley of the Stones
+The Valley of Stones

 (5 miles.
 Gentle ascents)